Author: Ameeba

 Conceptual Example Code

-The following is a conceptual example of how the vulnerability might be exploited.
-This is a sample HTTP POST request that an attacker might use to rename a malicious file:
+Here is a conceptual example of how the vulnerability might be exploited.
+This is a sample HTTP POST request containing a malicious payload:

 Mitigation Guidance